blender/blender/doc/python_api/rst/info_gotcha.rst

 Help!
 My script crashes Blender
 ===============================

+**TL;DR:** Do not keep direct references to Blender data (of any kind) when modifying the container of that data, and/or when some undo/redo may happen (e.g. during modal operators execution...).
+Instead, use indices (or other data always stored by value in Python, like string keys...), that allow you to get access to the desired data.

 Ideally it would be impossible to crash Blender from Python however there are some problems with the API where it can be made to crash.

-Strictly speaking this is a bug in the API but fixing it would mean adding memory verification on every access since most crashes are caused by the Python objects referencing Blenders memory directly, whenever the memory is freed, further Python access to it can crash the script.
+Strictly speaking this is a bug in the API but fixing it would mean adding memory verification on every access since most crashes are caused by the Python objects referencing Blenders memory directly, whenever the memory is freed or re-allocated, further Python access to it can crash the script.
 But fixing this would make the scripts run very slow, or writing a very different kind of API which doesn't reference the memory directly.